-Years ago, when I was still single, a married woman emailed me this letter.
+When I was single, a married woman emailed me this letter.
 I want to share it with you, in the hopes that it encourages you to “carpe diem” sieze this day and the gift of singleness God has given you today.
+More

 Enjoy this lighthearted interview that Brenda from Triple Braided Life did with me.